 |Bootstrap 2.5 percentile||Bootstrap

 |Abbreviations: HR – hazard ratio, OS – overall survival, LCL – lower confidence level, UCL – upper confidence level.|

 Stakeholder views on this analysis were sought at a GetReal workshop held in Frankfurt (10 Sept 2015).
-See a summary of the GetReal case study here.
+For more information, see a summary of the GetReal case study for propensity weighting and extrapolation.

 Effectiveness challenge addressed by the method

 This analytical method allows a real-world treatment effect to be predicted based on trial efficacy data, while accounting for a possible efficacy-effectiveness gap.
 The gap here is due to the trial population having different characteristics to the target population for (local) reimbursement.